md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 <br>

 Prepared for research, policy discussion, academic collaboration, and public-interest dialogue.
+This document represents an independent academic and policy research initiative.

 An Independent White Paper on AI Governance, Policy Intelligence, and Public Sector Innovation in Bangladesh